cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 veramo execute -m cheqdGenerateDidDoc --argsFile identity-keys-on-the-fly-with-did-docs.json
 ```

-The above command will output something like this.(A template DID DOC with the keys)
+The above command will output something like this (i.e. a template DID DOC with the keys)

 ```bash
 { argsFile: 'identity-keys-on-the-fly-with-did-docs.json' }